 - beans and lentils

-A fitness professional can guide people about the correct form to use when lifting weights and using other gym equipment.
-Using the right techniques cuts the risk of injury and enhances the potential to build muscle.
-Other tips for people to consider include:
+A fitness professional can advise people on the correct form to use when lifting weights and using other gym equipment.
+Using the right technique reduces the risk of injury and enhances the potential to build muscle.

 - Warm up and stretch for 5–10 minutes before engaging in strength or cardio activities.

-- Begin with light weights and increase weight or resistance level gradually.
+- Begin with light weights and increase the weight or resistance level gradually.

-- Carry out exercises, using proper form, breathing techniques, and controlled movement.
+- Carry out all exercises using the correct form, breathing techniques, and controlled movement.

 - Expect some soreness and muscle fatigue afterward, particularly in the early stages.
-Too much discomfort or exhaustion suggests workouts are too intense, too frequent, or too long.
+However, too much discomfort or exhaustion suggests that the workouts are too intense, too frequent, or too long.